 Absolutely.
 Some people put off starting set dancing, because they think they have 'two left feet'.

 This is a great pity, because everyone can enjoy set dancing, no matter how many left feet they think they might have!

-If you can walk, you can do set dancing and if you come along, I'll prove it to you, in just one night.
+If you can walk, you can do set dancing and if you come along, I'll prove it to you, in just one class.

-It's a great fun way to put in an evening and good exercise into the bargain.
+It's a great fun way to put in a few hours and good exercise into the bargain.

 But, I can't find anyone to join me and I'd be uncomfortable walking in on my own, do others go along on their own?

 Yes, the majority of people attending come along on their own.
 If you ask any of them, they are likely to tell you that they too were uncomfortable walking in

 to the first class, but that they were made welcome immediately and that they are now very glad they overcame their reservations and made the move to come along.

 In the unlikely event that you come along and decide it's not for you, there is always the option of turning around and walking back out again and this too